 With the year 2000 approaching, the Palestinian authorities began a fairly frantic effort to spruce up what was a very tired city.
 Little was done to change the actual conditions of life in Bethlehem, but much was done to make the city appear attractive to tourists.

-The streets of central Bethlehem had been paved with asphalt, but in the runup to the Bethlehem 2000 celebrations Europeans funded replacing the asphalt with stone, at least in a few streets.
+The streets of central Bethlehem had been paved with asphalt, but in the runup to the Bethlehem 2000 celebrations Europeans funded repaving some of the streets with stone.
 Late in 1998, when this picture was taken, the work was underway, and Bethlehemites complained about the difficulty of driving with so many streets closed for repair.
 To a pedestrian, the same closure was a whiff of the past, when there were no sounds of mechanized transport.

 A completed stone pavement a hundred yards west of the Church of the Nativity.
 The hope was that owners would undertake at their own expense the renewal of what's behind the facades.
-So long as an old rent-control law caps the very low rents they can charge, the prospects are remote.
+So long as an old rent-control law caps the very low rents owners can charge, the prospects are remote.

 Manger Square, freshly paved with limestone flags laid in a quasi-star pattern.
 The Church of the Nativity is in the background.

 Asphalt remained on the steep ridge-crossing road.
 The Church of the Nativity is just off to the upper left.
 The woman is passing the "ein," or village spring.
 Actually, it's not a spring at all, merely a spot where the aqueduct that once brought water from Solomon's Pools to Jerusalem entered a tunnel under the ridge.
 Village women came here for water until the Jordanians introduced a piped supply.
 At the time the picture was taken, the "ein" was in a state of disrepair, shown close-up in the next picture.